ChikinaValeria/TimeTrackerApp/README.md

-# ⏱️ Time Tracker Frontend
+# ⏱️ Time Tracker Application

 This project is the **frontend** part of an application designed for **recording time spent on different activities** and **analyzing time usage**.